Dziurwa14/discord-undoc.github.io/src/general/contribution.md

 As you might have noticed we use markdown, pure markdown, not even mdx\
 OFC we have some helper thingies with some code magic to make writing documentation easier.\
-But this also means, you must folloow some rules and note down some points.
+But this also means, you must follow some rules and note down some points.

 ### Markdown Rules